AliAskariGithub/AI-Spec-Driven-Book/fullstack/frontend-book/docs/module-4/building-perception-pipelines.md

 - **From Previous Chapters**: Camera, LiDAR, and IMU knowledge provides building blocks for pipelines

 </div>

+### Connection to This Module's Chapters

+This chapter integrates concepts from this module:

+- **From Chapter 1 (Robot Camera Models)**: Camera sensor understanding for visual perception
+- **From Chapter 2 (LiDAR Fundamentals)**: 3D sensing and point cloud processing
+- **From Chapter 3 (IMU Data and Sensor Fusion)**: Sensor fusion techniques for multi-sensor integration

 ## Introduction to Perception Pipelines